-In this exhibition, you have seen a large variety of techniques used by Salvador Dalí to create his artworks.
+In this exhibition, you have seen a large variety of graphic techniques used by Salvador Dalí to create his artworks.
 In addition to traditional painting techniques, (oil, gouache, watercolor, etc.), Dalí used many printing techniques.

 Print: generic term denoting a multipliable image obtained by printing an engraved or sketched medium.
 A template – wooden board, sheet of metal, stone – that is engraved or used as a drawing medium.
 Once the template is inked and put in a press, it prints on a piece of paper or other medium.
 The term applies to all techniques: wood engraving, intaglio and lithography.